Stephen Allen Benson: Early life

 Benson was born in Cambridge, Maryland, United States, to freeborn African-American parents.
 In 1822, his family emigrated to the newly established country of Liberia, sailing aboard the brig Strong.

 For four years, he was a military shopkeeper.
 He was also a private secretary to Thomas Buchanan, the last of Liberia's white governors.
 Benson later became a successful businessman, and joined the militia in 1835.
 In 1841, Benson married Nancy Moore.
 In 1842, he became a delegate to the Colonial Council.
 After Liberia's independence in 1847, he became a judge.
 He was also a Methodist preacher, and the Secretary of the Treasury before becoming president.

 Presidency (1856–64)

 In 1853, Benson became the vice president under Joseph Jenkins Roberts, serving in that capacity until winning the presidency in the 1855 elections, taking office the following year.

 Foreign relations

 Benson obtained diplomatic recognition for Liberia from Belgium in 1858, Denmark in 1860, the United States and Italy in 1862, Norway and Sweden in 1863, and Haiti in 1864.

 Expansion

 In 1857, Benson organized the annexation of the Republic of Maryland.
-By 1860, through treaties and purchases with local African leaders, Liberia had extended its boundaries to include a 600-mile (1000km) coastline.
+By 1860, through treaties and purchases with local African leaders, Liberia had extended its boundaries to include a 600-mile (1000 km) coastline.